geoHeil/jai-packaging-problem/README.md

 ## different merge strategy

 I am pretty convinced now that something is wrong with my merge strategy. https://github.com/geoHeil/jai-packaging-problem/commit/c7ba46be2c2bcbab8196fd6ece1dfd3dece89594 Helps to get rid of all the duplciation Errors of JAI registry on startup, still the error is the same.

+Apparently https://gist.github.com/mbedward/7669318 should work.
+But when using it here https://github.com/geoHeil/geomesa-nifi/tree/rasterAsciiGridToWKT I see the same problems in NiFi